elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/index.md

 !!! overview ""
     :fontawesome-regular-bookmark: **Description**
-    A course to introduce the theory, advantages and implementation of Literate Programming practices to enhance the students abilities to produce reproducible code.
+    A course to introduce the theory, advantages and implementation of Literate Programming practices for R users working in RStudio to enhance the students abilities to produce reproducible code.

     </br>